casework/CASE-Examples-Conversion/README.md

 # CASE-Examples-Conversion
-Example scripts for extracting information from CASE graphs and writing them to common output formats.
+Example scripts for extracting information from CASE graphs and writing them to various output formats.